The FDA orders Juul to pull all of its vaping products from the U.S. market

 The decision comes nearly two years after Juul submitted its application to the FDA, hoping to continue selling its products.

-As news of the FDA's decision emerged, it was welcomed by the advocacy group PAVe, or Parents Against Vaping e-cigarettes.
+News of the FDA's decision initially emerged in preliminary reports on Wednesday.
+It was welcomed by the advocacy group PAVe, or Parents Against Vaping e-cigarettes.

 "JUUL will finally be held accountable for creating the youth vaping epidemic, and igniting a new industry of highly-addictive flavored products that are harming millions of American kids," the group's founders, Meredith Berkman and Dorian Fuhrman, told NPR via email.